mre/endler.dev/content/2024/the-dying-web/index.md

 True, but the issues don't stop in front of my lawn, though.
 As an outsider, I need to live with the consequences of browser monoculture every day.

-Quite a few websites are unusable by now, because they got "optimized for Chrome."
+Quite a few websites are unusable by now because they got "optimized for Chrome."
 [Microsoft Teams](https://github.com/webcompat/web-bugs/issues/25070#issuecomment-460721700), for example, and [the list is long](https://github.com/webcompat/web-bugs/issues?q=is%3Aopen+is%3Aissue+label%3Abrowser-firefox).
 These websites fail without reason.